mstranger/learning-sql/README.md

 "Learning SQL" by Alan Beaulieu

-Bank database and examples.
+Bank database, notes, examples and tasks.
 Adapted for Postgres.